Recipes | Appetizers

 One of our goals here at FODMAP Everyday® is to bring you foods that you really want to eat.
 Foods that are going to satisfy you on a number of levels.
 That help you thrive, physically and emotionally.
 That never leave you feeling deprived.
 Recipes that the whole family – and even your guests – will love.

-Sounds like a lot to put on a little chicken wing, but trust me, this recipe is better than the Buffalo-style wings you get at most restaurants, are less expensive to make and will keep your IBS symptoms in check.
+Sounds like a lot to put on a little chicken wing, but trust me, this recipe is better than the Buffalo-style wings you get at most restaurants, are less expensive to make and will keep your irritable bowel syndrome (IBS) symptoms in check.

 On Instagram you keep telling us you like comfort foods and dishes that you used to eat but thought you had to give up.
 We say, bring on the chicken wings!
 You can also brush up with our article, All About Chicken Wings.